Posts

 134. Small Gesture, Big Impact

 At NH Leidseplein Hotel in Amsterdam, guests are offered a coupon for a hot beverage or small glass of wine/cocktail should they decide to skip Housekeeping services for the day.
 During the morning check-out, I returned the 3 unused coupons to the receptionist, who then asked if I would like to use it to have some coffee or tea.
 I thanked him, but informed I just had my cappuccino from the hotel restaurant.
-Evan the receptionist then asked, pointing to the coupons: "Is there anything you'd like with these?" , to which I replied, "What could you offer?"
-He then asked what I would like and he would see what he could do.
+Evan the receptionist then asked, pointing to the coupons: "Is there anything you'd like with these?" , to which I replied playfully, "What could you offer?"
+He smiled and asked what I would like and he would see what he could do.
 So I told him I was over at the lounge area writing some postcards with my niece and enquired if he could arrange for a plain croissant for her.
 He smiled and said he would give it a try.
-After quickly informing his colleague he was stepping away for a minute, Evan walked to the breakfast restaurant which was just adjacent to t...
+After quickly informing his colleague he was stepping away for a minute, Evan walked to the breakfast restaurant which was ju...

 133. What Makes the Difference in (Cabin Crew) Service?